actions/toolkit/packages/artifact/README.md

 Method Name: `downloadArtifact`

 #### Inputs
- - `Name`
+ - `name`
-    - The name of the artifact that is being downloaded
+    - The name of the artifact to download
     - Required
  - `path`
     - Path that denotes where the artifact will be downloaded to